KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 .. note::

-    The scene system is very handy when you want to organize your game with different screens, **introduction scene**, **game scene**, **end-of-game scene**, etc.
+    The scene system is very handy to organize multiple screens of the game: **introduction scene**, **game scene**, **end-of-game scene**, etc.

 Now we need several constants that are essential.
-For the tick-to-toe, the size of a cell in width, in height, the number of cells per line, the thickness of our grid.
+For Tic-Tac-Toe they are: width and height of a cell, number of cells per line and thickness of the grid.

 For the size of the cells we will use the current size of our canvas divided by the number of cells per line to obtain the size of a cell.